 Increasingly, computer science is being considered a desirable subject by many universities.
 For those students intending to study computer science further, it provides a sound foundation, but is also useful for a wide range of other courses, scientific and otherwise.
 Prospective employers will count the A Level as a suitable qualification for a wide variety of careers.

 N.B.
-Do not confuse this subject with the A Level in INFORMATION TECHNOLOGY which is NOT available at this school.
+Do not confuse this subject with Creative iMedia courses, which are NOT available at this school.

 DESIGN & TECHNOLOGY (Product Design)